FangjianLi/Driving_simulator_for_RL_IL/README.md

 ## What you can do with the codes
 * As a driving simulator, it can collect your driving data used for imitation learning training purpose.
 States and actions in MDP are recorded.
-* You can load your trained autonomous driving poicy into one neighbor car and share the road with it.
+* You can load your trained autonomous driving poicy into one neighbor car, and share the road with it.
 As a result, something interesting can be done.
 For example, you can play as a crazy driver and try to crash with the auonomous driving car to test its behavior in corner case.